gadeshraddha/Abhaya/README.md

 ## Note

-This is a learning/prototype project, not a production-ready safety tool — don't rely on it as your only safety measure.
+This is a learning/prototype project, not a production-ready safety tool yet.